edwardr223-ops/roundup-kb-chatbot/README.md

 ./deploy.sh --stack-name my-br-bot --email-domain example.com --api-gateway-endpoint-type PRIVATE
 ```

-The script reads `vpc-config.json` automatically and passes the VPCE URLs to the relevant CloudFormation stacks.
+The script reads `vpc-config.json` automatically and passes the VPCE DNS URLs (from step 3 above) to the relevant CloudFormation stacks.
 The VPC ID is read from the config file, or can be overridden with `--vpc-id`.

 ### API Gateway Resource Policy (PRIVATE Endpoints)